PrintersForAnts/Salad_Fork/docs/xy_motion.md

 6. Center the extrusion B on the mounts and attach it with 2 M3x10 BHCS on each mount.
 The extrusion B will not sit flush with the extrusion C on the frame, this is intentional
 7. Make sure the extrusion B is parallel with the corner extrusions.
 You can use a straightedge across the back of the printer to align it
 8. Now you can gently tighten the screws on the rear Z carriage to hold extrusion B in it's proper orientation

+You should have the following preloaded on extrusion B:
+top: 6x3mm (put a screw in the outer ones, to keep them from falling out if you tilt the printer)
+front: 2x3mm

+You should have the following preloaded on extrusion C:
+left: 1x3mm
+right: 1x3mm

 ![](images/extrusion_b_added.png)